YagoLopez/ng-dashboard/README.md

 ## Features

-- Carefully use of asynchrony for best responsiveness and maximum speed rendering.
-Costly operations like data calculations and painting on screen are put in **asynchronous** and **sequential** code blocks.
-This frees the main thread for rendering the whole user interface without blocking and fast TTI (Time To Interactive)
+- Use of asynchrony for best responsiveness and maximum speed rendering.
+Expensive operations like data calculations and painting on screen are put in **asynchronous** and **sequential** code blocks.
+This frees the main thread for rendering the whole user interface without blocking and allows fast TTI (Time To Interactive)
-- It includes MG Chart.
+- Includes MG Chart.
 An Angular component based on <a href="http://metricsgraphicsjs.org" target="_blank">Metrics Graphics JS</a>
-- It includes LMap.
+- Includes LMap.
 An Angular Directive based on <a href="http://leafletjs.com" target="_blank">Leaflet JS</a>
-- UI could be quickly assambled based on this component library: <a href="https://github.com/YagoLopez/material-light" target="_blank">Material Light</a>
+- UI was quickly assambled based on this component library: <a href="https://github.com/YagoLopez/material-light" target="_blank">Material Light</a>
 - ChartJS Component will be added soon. <a href="http://www.chartjs.org/" target="_blank">(ChartJS Website)</a>

 ## Demo